-Welcome to Lightwater Country Park.
-The site, extending to 59 hectares, consists of a variety of natural habitats.
+Lightwater Country Park extends to 59 hectares and consists of a variety of natural habitats.
 These include heathland, woodland, meadows, scrub, bog and ponds.
 Several of these can be observed from the easy access trail.

 Use this map to follow the trail on the numbered points below:

 Adjacent to the Visitor Centre are picnic areas and public toilets.
 Also within the Country Park is Lightwater Leisure Centre.
 This complex offers sporting facilities, a function room and bar.
 Further details of the Leisure Centre are available on 01276 472662.
 All of the above areas have facilities for disabled access.

 Easy Access Trail

 1 At this point you can look out across the open heathland habitat that grows on these poor sandy soils.
 Consisting of low growing heather and scattered trees, the heathland provides a home for nesting birds, insects and also reptiles such as snakes and lizards.
 Due to its open aspect it provides plenty of sunlight for these warmth-loving species that a shady woodland could not offer.

 2 This pond known as 'Hammonds' provides an important wildlife habitat and recreational resource.
 Used by the local fishing club the pond is well stocked with a variety of fish including Roach, Perch, Carp and Bream.
 Wildlife attracted to the pond includes herons that hunt small fish and amphibians in the shallows and geese and ducks that nest on the islands.